 D1 Yes No D1 Does your institution enroll transfer students?
-(If no, &gt; please skip to Section E) ^ D1 If yes, may transfer students earn advanced standing credit by transferring credits earned from course work X completed at other colleges/universities?
+(If no, please v skip to Section E) ^ D1 If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at X other colleges/universities?

-Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2018.
+D2 Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2019.